 OJPTrip

 The OJPTrip service provides intermodal trip information from an origin location to a destination taking various user preferences into account.
 In distributed environments, the complete trip is not calculated within one single system, instead the planning task is split and distributed to several planning engines.
-This service calculates trips (in LinkingAlps) between one place of origin and one destination place.
+This service calculates trips within the in LinkingAlps are) between one place of origin and one destination place.
 Both locations must be a result of an OPJLocationInformation request (see section 4.3).

 A comprehensive overview of the supported fields and parameters for this service can be found in Annex 11.2.